 - a.
-If the complaint is referred to a hearing, the Dean of Students Office will select thee individuals from a pool of trained adjudicators to hear the case as members of the Sexual Misconduct Hearing Board. - b.
+If the complaint is referred to a hearing, the Dean of Students Office will select three individuals from a pool of trained adjudicators to hear the case as members of the Sexual Harassment/Sex-based Misconduct Hearing Board. - b.
 The Dean of Students will also appoint one of the three members to serve as the chairperson. - c.
-The hearing will be conducted in conformance with the Sexual Misconduct Hearing Procedures. - d.
-It is the responsibility of the Sexual Misconduct Hearing Board to provide for a prompt and fair consideration and resolution of the case through a formal hearing process.
+The hearing will be conducted in conformance with the Sexual Harassment/Sex-based Misconduct Hearing Procedures. - d.
+It is the responsibility of the Sexual Harassment/Sex-based Misconduct Hearing Board to provide for prompt and fair consideration and resolution of the case through a formal hearing process.
 The proceedings are not judicial trials. - e.
 The respondent and complainant may choose an advisor, to accompany, but not represent, him or her during a hearing. - f.
 During the hearing, the investigative authorities will present the information from their investigative report on behalf of the university. - g.
-Both the respondent and the complainant will be given the opportunity to support or rebut information presented before the hearing board. - h.
+Both the respondent and the complainant will be allowed to support or rebut information presented before the hearing board. - h.
 After the testimony phase of the hearing is concluded, the member of the Sexual Misconduct Hearing Board will go into executive session to deliberate on the charges. - i.
-Determination of responsibility will be made on the basis of a preponderance of the evidence standard. - j.
+Determination of responsibility will be made based on a preponderance of the evidence standard. - j.
 If the respondent is found not responsible then the hearing board concludes the process.
-If the respondent is found responsible for one or more violations of the Student Code of Conduct, the hearing board will determine sanctions for the student after being informed of the student's conduct status with the University. - k.
-The Sexual Misconduct Hearing Board will have five (5) days to render a written decision including any applicable sanctions unless circumstances require additional time. - 1.
-For sexual misconduct hearings, a written statement of the findings, including rationale, the formal action to be taken by the University and a description of the appeals process will be sent to the respondent and the complainant simultaneously (meaning without substantial delay between the notifications to each) by the Dean of Students Office. - m.
-The Sexual Misconduct Hearing Board is expected to consult with the Texas A&M University System Counsel and/or the System Ethics and Compliance Office, through the Dean of Students, to assure that its procedures are legally sound and fair to all parties.
+If the respondent is found responsible for one or more violations of the Student Code of Conduct, the hearing board will determine sanctions for the student after being informed of the student's conduct status with the University.

+- k.
+The Sexual Harassment/Sex-based Misconduct Hearing Board will have five (5) days to render a written decision including any applicable sanctions unless circumstances require additional time. - For sexual harassment and/or sex-based misconduct hearings, a written statement of the findings, including rationale, the formal action to be taken by the University and a description of the appeals process will be sent to the respondent and the complainant simultaneously (meaning without substantial delay between the notifications to each) by the Office of Student Conduct and Community Standards. - m.
+Sexual Harassment/Sex-based Misconduct Hearing Board is expected to consult with the Texas A&M University System Counsel and/or the System Ethics and Compliance Office, through the Office of Student Conduct and Community Standards or Dean of Students, to ensure that its procedures are legally sound and fair to all parties.

-14.3 Judicial Appeals Board
+17.3 Judicial Appeals Board